^

 • Poisoning by poisonous mushrooms;

-• Poisoning by substances, industrial production - trichlorethylene, phosphorus, vinyl chloride and others;
+• Poisoning by substances produced industrially – trichloroethylene, phosphorus, vinyl chloride and others;

-To toxic factors include alcoholic poisoning, both with chronic alcoholism, and with a single use of the excess dose of alcohol.
-Also toxic causes include eating inedible mushrooms, drug poisoning.
-The radiation factor is the effect of irradiation, radiation on the human body, both single ionizing irradiation, and dosed, but constant.
-The autoimmune factor in clinical practice is less common.
-As a rule, the autoimmune type of hepatitis is revealed during examination of the main autoimmune disease - NJC - ulcerative colitis, autoimmune endocrine diseases (thyroiditis), intraarticular inflammatory processes - synovitis.
+Toxic factors include alcohol poisoning, both in chronic alcoholism and in the case of a single excessive dose of alcohol.
+Other toxic causes include eating inedible mushrooms and drug poisoning.
+The radiation factor is the effect of irradiation, radiation on the human body, both single ionizing irradiation and dosed but constant.
+The autoimmune factor is less common in clinical practice.
+As a rule, the autoimmune type of hepatitis is detected during examination for the main autoimmune disease - UC - nonspecific ulcerative colitis, autoimmune endocrine diseases (thyroiditis), intra-articular inflammatory processes - synovitis.

-The symptomatology of hepatitis of non-viral etiology is obvious, as a rule, signs of intoxication appear in the first day, less often within two days.
-Such a rapid development of the disease often leads to death.
-The main signs that signal the danger are:
+The symptoms of non-viral hepatitis are obvious, as a rule, signs of intoxication appear in the first day, less often within two days.
+Such rapid development of the disease often leads to death.
+The main signs that signal danger are the following:

-The yellow shade of the skin (yellowness develops within a day), but this sign may not manifest itself;
+A yellow tint to the skin (yellowing develops within 24 hours), but this symptom may not appear;

 • Depigmentation of feces and staining of urine;

-• When tetrachloride is intoxicated, the first sign is headache;
+• In case of tetrachloride intoxication, the most common first symptom is headache;

-• With drug intoxication, rashes in the epigastric region, elevated body temperature are typical.
+• In cases of drug intoxication, rashes in the epigastric region and elevated body temperature are typical.

-The symptomatology of this type of hepatitis is very similar to the signs of other hepatitis, but it develops much faster and its manifestations are more acute.
+The symptoms of this type of hepatitis are very similar to the signs of other hepatitis, but it develops much faster and its manifestations are more acute.

-Diagnosis of non-viral hepatitis is difficult, because the disease starts suddenly and develops rapidly.
-Symptoms often are similar in the clinic with signs of other acute inflammatory diseases, the toxic hepatitis of alcoholic etiology is best diagnosed for explanatory and obvious reasons.
-In biochemical studies, the main indicator of inflammation is the protein index and the level of bilirubin.
-The final confirmation of the diagnosis of hepatitis, as a rule, gives a biopsy of liver cells.
+Diagnosis of non-viral hepatitis is difficult, as the disease starts suddenly and develops rapidly.
+Symptoms are often clinically similar to signs of other acute inflammatory diseases; toxic hepatitis of alcoholic etiology is best diagnosed due to explainable and obvious reasons.
+In biochemical studies, the main indicator of inflammation is the protein index and bilirubin level.
+The final confirmation of the diagnosis of hepatitis, as a rule, is given by a liver cell biopsy.

-With a timely diagnosis of hepatitis and the absence of significant concomitant pathologies, the prognosis for treatment of non-viral hepatitis is quite favorable.
-Sorption drugs, long-term use of hepatoprotectors, detoxification measures and vitamin therapy give positive results.
-Only in cases of acute, rapid inflammation and lack of necessary medical care in the first day of the destructive process can not be stopped (usually, this applies to acute alcohol intoxication).
+With a timely diagnosis of hepatitis and the absence of significant concomitant pathologies, the prognosis for the treatment of non-viral hepatitis is quite favorable.
+Absorbent drugs, long-term use of hepatoprotectors, detoxification measures and vitamin therapy give positive results.
+Only in cases of acute, rapid inflammation and the absence of the necessary medical care in the first day is it impossible to stop the destructive process (as a rule, this applies to acute alcohol intoxication).

 How to prevent hepatitis?

 Hepatitis can be prevented.
-For this it is necessary to adhere to elementary, civilized rules, including hygienic ones:
+To do this, it is necessary to adhere to basic, civilized rules, including hygienic ones:

-• It is mandatory to wash hands before each preparation of food;
+• It is mandatory to wash your hands before every food preparation;

-• It is mandatory to wash hands after public transport or visiting public places;
+• It is mandatory to wash your hands after using public transport or visiting public places;

-• Use only purified, decontaminated or boiled water;
+• Use only purified, disinfected or boiled water;

-• Any products that have had contact with the soil need to either be thoroughly washed, or peeled, or subjected to heat treatment;
+• Any products that have had contact with soil must be either thoroughly washed, peeled, or heat treated;

-• Periodically do cleaning in a residential or office space with the use of disinfectants;
+• Periodically clean residential or office premises using disinfectants;

-• All sexual contacts are permissible only under the condition of protection, contraception and so on;
+• All sexual contacts are permitted only under the condition of protection, contraception, etc.;

-• Using other people's hygiene items can lead to infection, a toothbrush, razor, scissors must be individual;
+• Using other people's hygiene items can lead to infection; toothbrushes, razors, and scissors should be individual;

-• Consult with your doctor and, if there are no contraindications, get vaccinated.
+• Consult your doctor and, if there are no contraindications, get vaccinated.